Artist’s dolls give women with skin-pigment loss ‘confidence’ and ‘a voice’ - AM 880 KIXI

 It all began about nine months ago when Kaye took a porcelain doll that her daughter was about to throw away.

-Kaye, who already had an online store she calls Kays Customz for selling …read more
+Kaye, who already had an online store she calls Kays Customz for selling her …read more